Dobefu/DLiteScript/docs/content/docs/getting-started/your-first-script.md

 +++
 title = 'Your First Script'
-linkTitle = 'Your First Script' description = 'Instructions for creating your first script using DLiteScript.' weight = 0 draft = false
+linkTitle = 'Your First Script' description = 'Write and run your first DLiteScript program.
+Create a simple Hello World script and learn the basics of the language syntax step by step.' weight = 0 draft = false
 +++